Biden Orders Review of Domestic Violent Extremism Threat

 FBI Director Chris Wray said last fall that, over the past year, the most lethal violence has come from anti-government activists, such as anarchists and militia types.

 Law enforcement agencies are under scrutiny for their preparations for Jan.
 6, when a violent mob of Trump supporters overran the police and stormed into the Capitol.
-More than 150 people are facing charges so far, including a man who was photographed wearing a “Camp Auschwitz” shirt, as well as QAnon conspiracy theorists and members of militia groups.
+Scores of people are facing charges so far, including a man who was photographed wearing a “Camp Auschwitz” shirt, as well as people identified in court papers as QAnon conspiracy theorists and members of militia groups.

 Follow Eric Tucker at http://www.twitter.com/etuckerAP